xoxzo/din-action-server-demo/README.md

 ## What is this app?

 This is a sample web application for XOXZO DIN (dial in number) action server.
-Assume you subscribe DIN and set action url for the DIN phone number and when your number get a call, XOXZO cloud will call the action url with HTTP GET request.
+Assume you subscribe a DIN and set action url for the DIN phone number, when your number get a call, XOXZO cloud will call the action url with the HTTP GET request.
-This GET request has two parameters, recipient and caller.
+This GET request has two parameters, `recipient` and `caller`.

 In response to this request, the action server must return the action that you want XOXZO cloud to take, playback, transfer or say.
-Action is in plain text.
+Action is in the plain text.
-This app will accept DIN action requests and return acton text.
+This app will accept DIN action requests and return the acton text.
-This app has GUI that user can choose the action to take with pull down menu.
+This app has GUI that the user can choose the action to take with the pull down menu.

 ## How to install